stockmansy/NoeSBot/README.md

 Feel free to use this bot.
 I'd love to hear your opinion on it.
 You can find me on my discord server.
 (Link at the top)

-WIP but it's already a feature rich bot.
 Important: You can enable and disable features of the bot via commands!
 You can also change the bot's prefix on the fly.

-Features such as play music, create quick polls, punish/silence users, twitch/youtube stream notifications, keep a list of media posted, and much more...
+It has features such as play music, create quick polls, punish/silence users, twitch/youtube stream notifications, keep a list of media posted, and much more...

 You can find a full list of commands by typing help, or checking the site.